An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: For anisotropic surface energies in Riemannian metric form

 \section{For anisotropic surface energies in Riemannian metric form}

-In this section, we first present the sharp-interface model of SSD with anisotropic surface energies in the Riemannian metric form, and then extend our ES-PFEM for solving the anisotropic model.
+In this section, we first present the sharp-interface model of SSD with anisotropic surface energies in the Riemannian metric form, and then generalize our ES-PFEM for solving the anisotropic model.